p4sttt/lazarus-gravity-ultimate/README.md

 # Gravity Ultimate

-A simple physical simulation of the effect of a firework explosion
+Implementation of simulation of interaction of bodies in a vacuum under the influence of the force of gravitational interaction

 ## Installation & Usage